sveltia/sveltia-cms/README.md

 Updating Sveltia CMS is transparent, unless you include a specific version in the `<script>` source URL or use the npm package.
 Whenever you (re)load the CMS, the latest version will be served via [UNPKG](https://unpkg.com/).
 The CMS also periodically checks for updates and notifies you when a new version is available.
 After the product reaches GA, you could use a semantic version range (`^1.0.0`) like Netlify/Decap CMS.

 If you’ve chosen to install with npm, updating the package is your responsibility.
-We recommend using [`ncu`](https://www.npmjs.com/package/npm-check-updates) to keep dependencies up to date, otherwise you’ll miss important bug fixes and new features.
+We recommend using [`ncu`](https://www.npmjs.com/package/npm-check-updates) or a service like [Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) to keep dependencies up to date, otherwise you’ll miss important bug fixes and new features.

 ## Tips & tricks